shenyueisawesome/learngit/readme.txt

-Git is a version comntrol system.
+Git is a distributed version comntrol system.
 Git is free software.